Bone Marrow Aspiration and Biopsy

-A small cut is made through the numbed skin.
+A small cut (incision) is made through the numbed skin.

 One or both procedures are then done.
 Be sure to lie still for each procedure.
 It is normal to feel some pressure or pain during each procedure.

-For the bone marrow aspiration, a thin needle is put through the cut and into the bone.
+Bone marrow aspiration.
+A thin needle is put through the cut and into the bone.
 A syringe is then attached to the needle and used to remove a sample of bone marrow fluid and cells.

-For the bone marrow biopsy, a different needle is put through the same cut and into the bone.
+Bone marrow biopsy.
+A different needle is put through the same cut and into the bone.
 A small amount of bone marrow tissue is then removed.

 The samples are sent to a lab to be evaluated.

-When the procedure is complete, pressure is applied to the site for 10 to 15 minutes to help stop bleeding.
+When the procedure is complete, pressure is applied to the site to stop bleeding.
 The site is then bandaged.